websanco/liferay-learn/docs/dxp/7.x/en/system-administration/file-storage/configuring-file-storage.md

 ### Other File Storage Methods

-Liferay DXP also ships with several other file storage methods that can be configured, depending on your project's needs.
+There are other built-in file storage methods available.

 * [Simple File System Store](./other-file-store-types/simple-file-system-store.md) uses the file system (local or a mounted share) to store files.
 This is the *default* file store.